 Waterfall methodology is a sequential process and is considered to be the traditional approach to project management.

 The project is divided into different discrete phases such as requirement gathering, development, and testing phases.
 These phases begin one after another.

 Unlike Agile, requirements, delivery plans must be clearly declared upfront and should not be changed during the development lifecycle.
 Everyone should be clear about their roles and reserve their availability during the phase.

 It seems like Waterfall is strict but it is also a clear and easy framework to use.
 Project scope is agreed upon by everyone in advance, making it straightforward.
 With this methodology, progress is easily managed and measured.

 There isn’t an absolute answer to this question.
 Although Nintex K2 is famous for its easy to develop and manage drag-and-drop toolbox.
 This makes it seems like a perfect fit for Agile, but it also depends on the project size and the team resources.

 If Nintex K2 is new to you, the project is large and you have dedicated resources to engage in the project cycle continuously, then Agile might be a perfect fit for you.
 It brings you a high degree of flexibility and involvement, as well as the ability to see outcomes from each sprint constantly.

 However, if you have limited resources, the project size is smaller, your team is clear about the requirements, and is familiar with Nintex K2 Five, Waterfall might be a good choice.
 Different tasks are well divided into different phases and everyone in the team understands the goal.
 They can simply focus and drive to success.

-At AMO our team is familiar with both approaches and has been using them for different projects based on our customers’ needs and different criterias.
+At AMO our team is familiar with both approaches and has been using them for different projects based on our customers’ needs and different criteria.

-Speak to our team and we would give you our professional advice and ensure you a successful and care-free automation journey!
+Speak to our team to get our professional advice and to ensure you embark on a successful and care-free automation journey!